waqarabbas123/Responsive_Navbar/README.md

-this is reponsive navbar using hml and css
+This is the responsive navbar using html and css.